-- Nowadays: CPU → a mixture of powerful processors, co processors, cores, GPUs, and so on. - Furthermore, performing arithmetic operations on the processing units is much faster than communication-based operations. - Moreover, improvements in the speed of the processing units outpaces those in the memory-based hardware.
-Moore's Law is an example of an experimentally derived observation of this kind.
+- Nowadays, nearly nothing is really sequential - CPU $\rightarrow$ a mixture of powerful processors, coprocessors, cores, GPUs, and so on. - Furthermore, performing arithmetic operations on the processing units is much faster than communication-based operations. - But, there is a problem: improvements in the speed of the processing units outpace those in other pieces of hardware (memory, communication units). - Moore's Law is an example of an experimentally derived observation of this kind.